 As of the latest closing price yesterday, the stock price was sitting at $32 from its IPO price of $38, a drop of $6 and $13 less from its all-time high of $45 so far.

-From the beginning since we learned that Facebook was going to take the company through an IPO, there have been backroom deals done already and to some degree it was orchestrated in an openly manner that this company is different and unique in so many different ways.
+From the beginning, since we learned that Facebook was going to take the company through an IPO, there have been backroom deals done already and to some degree, it was orchestrated in an open manner that this company is different and unique in so many different ways.
 They were selling shares even before the official IPO so anyone who was foolish enough to buy Facebook stock on the IPO day is a fool.

 However, we are guessing that the drop in price is also a charade too as some are probably trying to short the stock.
 In about one or two months’ time don’t be surprised to see the stock pop unexpectedly due to a sudden interest.
 Those who bought shares, hold on to them and buy now when it is dipping.

 Because at the end of the day, having 900 million active users base is quite an attractive position to be in as the management will have to come up with ideas on how the monetization thing is going to work.
 As a matter of fact, with that amount of loyal users, we can think of about 10 different revenue generating ideas that Facebook can get into easily without even straining a brain cell.

 So stop crying over your spill milk for those that bought at the stock’s IPO and make some cheddar out of it because when Google was at $80 we thought that the only way was down and that Google was only a passing fad, but at $609.46 today, we are kicking ourselves right now.